AutoFR: Automated Filter Rule Generation for Adblocking: Evaluation

-\descr{Selecting $w$.} We select $w=0.9$ to represent a user who has similar interests to \fla{s} but has a slightly higher tolerance for breakage.
+\descr{Selecting $\mathbf{w}$.} We select $w=0.9$ to represent a user who has similar interests to \fla{s} but has a slightly higher tolerance for breakage.
 This user wants filter rules that block ads with minimal breakage.
-We further explore how changing $w$ affects the output of \tool{} in Sec.~\ref{sec:effects-of-w} and App.~\ref{app:effects-of-w}.
+We further explore how changing $w$ affects the output of \tool{} in Sec.~\ref{sec:autofrg-control-rules} and \appref~\ref{app:effects-of-w}.

-\descr{Hyper-parameters Selection.} As explained in Sec.~\ref{sec:alg-design}, we have several hyper-parameters that needs to be tuned.
+\descr{Hyper-parameters Selection.} As explained in Sec.~\ref{sec:alg-design}, we have several hyper-parameters that need to be tuned.
 We list the choices of these hyper-parameters as follows: \begin{itemize}[leftmargin=*,noitemsep,] \item \textit{Initial estimates ($Q_0$)}: We use the optimistic initial value approach for MAB~\cite{sutton2018reinforcement}.
-Every filter rule may block ads if it is selected by the MAB.
-However, we do not want to go too far above zero, as the rules that have potential need to converge near zero.
+Every filter rule may block ads if the MAB selects it.
+However, we do not want to go too far above zero, as the rules that are ``potentially good'' need to converge near zero (see Sec.~\ref{sec:alg-design}).
 Hence, we chose $Q_0=0.2$ as an initial value.
-This gives every filter rule the chance to be tested by the MAB agent.

-\item \textit{Learning rate ($\alpha$)}: We use an adaptive learning rate $\alpha=\frac{1}{N[a]}$ to update the $Q(a)$ values.
+This allows every filter rule to be tested by the MAB agent. \item \textit{Learning rate ($\alpha$)}: We use an adaptive learning rate $\alpha=\frac{1}{N[a]}$ to update the $Q(a)$ values.
 Here, $N[a]$ is the number of times the action $a$ has been selected.
 We adopted this approach over a constant learning rate to capture the fact that rules can vary in their effectiveness.
-For example, on one extreme, if the rule $googlesyndication.com$ gets $r=1$ for the first $10$ pulls by the MAB but then does not work at all on the $11th$ pull ($r=-1$), then $Q(a)$ would be dramatically affected with a high constant learning step.

-\item \textit{Exploration rate for UCB ($c$):} We set the exploration rate for UCB $c=1.4$, to encourage \tool{} to explore the arms without prolonging the convergence of the algorithm greatly (\eg{} $c=2$ causes the convergence to take twice as long).
+For example, on one extreme, if the rule $googlesyndication.com$ gets $r=1$ for the first $10$ pulls by the MAB but then does not work at all on the $11th$ pull ($r=-1$), then $Q(a)$ would be dramatically affected with a high constant learning step. \item \textit{Exploration rate for UCB ($c$):} We set the exploration rate for UCB $c=1.4$, to encourage \tool{} to explore the arms without prolonging the convergence of the algorithm greatly (\eg{} $c=2$ causes the convergence to take twice as long). \end{itemize}